maverickmediaco/athenasfamilyrestaurant.com/wp-content/plugins/easy-restaurant-menu-manager/readme.txt

 = How do I insert my menu into a page or post? =
 Just use the shortcode [WP_Restaurant_Menu id="{DB id}"], the id and entire shortcode is made available on the menu edit screen on the WordPress backend.

-= Can I use a shortcode to only show certain categories? =

-Yes.
-Add a 'categories' key to the shortcode including a comma separted list of numeric ids for the categories you want to show from within the menu.
-For example: [WP_Restaurant_Menu id="1" categories="1,2,6,8"] would show items in categories 1,2,6,8, and [WP_Restaurant_Menu id="1" categories="1"] only shows items from category 1.
-The category ids can be found on the admin category index.

 = What about printing the menu? =
 We know many restaurants want to provide a version of their menu that customers can print and keep on hand.
 With the Easy Restaurant Menu Manager plugin, you can choose to include a "Print this menu" link that will generate a printer-friendly version of your menu.